Pandemic 2020 Updates

 First State Bank cares about the health and well-being of our customers, our community, and our team members.

 As the impact of the Coronavirus continues to affect our Keys community, our nation, and our world, please be assured that we are also focused on continuing to provide service to our customers.
 We have taken and will continue to take steps to ensure that we deliver the level of quality, excellence, and timeliness you are accustomed to, although the ways in which we deliver our service to you may change.

 Please know the Keys' Hometown Bank is here to help you throughout this crisis, as we have been since 1955.
 We will get through this together.
 We are #KeysStrong!

 Location & Hours Update

-Out of an abundance of caution the Bank has temporarily consolidated our locations to strategically place our staff at branches that have both drive-thru and lobby access and are most convenient to the majority of our customers and to ensure proper social distancing as well as safety, cleaning and sanitizing protocols are maintained based on the CDC recommendations encouraged and emphasized by our local, state, and national governments.
+Out of an abundance of caution the Bank has temporarily consolidated our locations to strategically place our staff at branches that have both drive-thru and lobby access and are most convenient to the majority of our customers and to ensure proper social distancing as well as safety, cleaning and sanitizing protocols are maintained based on the expert recommendations encouraged and emphasized by our local, state, and national governments.

 All ATMs remain in service.
 Courier service in the Upper and Middle Keys continues.
 Our local Call Center remains ready to serve.
 And of course, all Online and Mobile Banking services are available and encouraged as a means of social distancing.